thomasahle/sunfish/README.md

 ...
 </pre>

+In contrast to the large NNUE in say, Stockfish, this network is only 1207 bytes!
+That makes sure sunfish NNUE can still be packed into less than 4KB.
-It will play better positionally, but worse tactically.
+Using NNUE, sunfish will play better positionally, but worse tactically, since the implementation is still not fast enough.

 # Features